 Want to be led down a literal garden path and into a fine dining experience that still feels homely?
 Head to Polperro.

 Owners Sam Coverdale and Emma Phillips have built a name – some might say small empire – for themselves as masters of sustainability, community and experience.
-It’s embedded in every touchpoint, from their wine brands (Polperro and Even Keel by Polperro) to their restaurant, bistro, luxury vineyard villas, hot yoga studio, boutique clothing store and recently opened 1950s farmhouse accommodation.
+It’s embedded in every touchpoint, from their wine brands (Polperro and Even Keel by Polperro) to their restaurant, luxury vineyard villas, Hut Yoga & Wellness, boutique clothing store and 1950s farmhouse accommodation.

 There’s a lot to love about Polperro, before you even wine, or dine.
 The rugged-sleek Hecker Guthrie-designed interior is upmarket cottage charm at its finest: whether you're sinking into the rich, lived-in chocolate leather booths, sitting next to the open fireplace on your Mongolian sheepskin-laden chair or heading out through the gauzy linen curtains to the overhanging wooden deck (the perfect spot to toast the sunset with a glass of Even Keel Méthode Champenoise Rosé).

+Indecisive?
+Sample the chef’s menu for $130 matched with an $60 wine pairing.
 And if you’re only there for the wine (and to admire the view) that's okay too with Polperro’s cellar door open Wednesday to Sunday for walk-in tastings, up to 10 people.
-For larger groups, it’s best to book ahead.